Glenbrook Intersection Upgrade

 - $5 million investment, jointly funded by The Australian and NSW governments

-- Providing a gateway to Glenbrook Village.
+- Providing safe access and a gateway to Glenbrook Village.

 In March 2015, the Australian and NSW governments announced the $5 million Glenbrook Intersection Upgrade as part of the Western Sydney Infrastructure Plan, a 10 year, $3.6 billion road investment program, delivering major road infrastructure upgrades to support integrated transport for the region.